Dating a Poor Guy When You’re Not

 - He hits the ATM every other day to withdraw ten bucks

-Don’t waste your time with this guy – You will regret it.
+Don’t waste your time dating a poor guy – You will regret it.
 If a guy works hard, you will find he works hard at other aspects in his life as well.
 He has to – it makes sense.

 Financials are huge and don’t let anyone tell you otherwise.
 Life is tough enough without needing to support your 25- 35 year old boyfriend who hasn’t gone on an interview in four years.

 Sure, he may counter this with a sexy blue eyes and a magical tongue but those things ain’t paying the rent or buying a Barbados vacation anytime soon!